Giant House Spider

 View all of the Giant House Spider images!

 A Giant House Spider is the larger relative of the House Spider.
-It is found all through the year but mainly pops out during the autumn season.
+The female can grow to be 0.73 inches long in the body with a leg span of around 1.8 inches, while males are a little smaller in the body at 0.47-0.59 inches long but with a leg span of 0.98-2.95 inches.
+It is found all through the year but mainly pops out during the fall or autumn season.
 They are seen around the house with their sheet-like cobwebs spread near warmer areas to avoid the cold.
-Their male species die after mating and are often gobbled up by their female partners once dead.
+The male species die after mating and are often eaten by their female partners once dead.

-They are called the Aggressive House Spider because of their giant size and because the way they tackle their prey.
-Although not a big threat to humans, in the UK, they are considered the big scary spiders due to TV shows and movie depictions.
+It is also called the Aggressive House Spider because of the way it tackles prey.
+Although not a big threat to humans, in the U.K., they are considered big scary spiders due to TV shows and movie depictions.
 They are similar to the House Spider (Eratigena domestica) but are comparatively much bigger in size.

-As of now, there are only three known species of the Giant House Spider.
-They are as follows:
+As of now, there are three known species of the Giant House Spider.
+They are:

 • Eratigena atrica